SuperBob5000/gamequeue-api/README.md

-An API to save information of the games you would like to play and order them as such.
+An API to save information of the games you would like to play(ed).

 query authenticate($email: String!, $password: String!) {
-  authenticate(email: $email, password: $password) : String
+  authenticate(email: $email, password: $password)
 }

 query getUserByEmail($email: String!, $token: String!) {